Rethinking Healthcare Safety: Differentiating from Other High-Risk Industries

 Conclusion

-By embracing HFE and applying systems thinking, healthcare systems can become not only safer, but also more compassionate, adaptive, and sustainable, leading to better patient outcomes, healthier providers, lower costs, greater efficiency, and stronger public trust.
+By embracing HFE and applying systems thinking, healthcare systems can become not only safer, but also more effective, efficient, and resilient, leading to better patient outcomes, healthier providers, lower costs, and stronger public trust.